nodejam/nodejam/README.md

 cd server
 ./debug.sh [--es5]
 ```
+- Attach reload=1 to url params for the page to refresh automatically when you make changes
 - The --es5 option will transform ES6 code to ES5, allowing you to run on stable node.
 - The --no-compile will skip compilation.
-- The --watch option will monitor the folder for changes and compile automatically.

 For production
 ```